 Programs envisioned for the Mission Center

-Spiritual and social programs
+Social and spiritual programs

 What follows is a summary list of potential ideas that emerged after the initial 2019 St. Ignatius discernment process and subsequent talks with Loyola, its departments and the Jesuit community.
 What the mission center would actually do would depend on community and volunteer priorities, whether there is a physical location for the mission center (e.g., the St. Ignatius campus or another place) and funding.
 We will work to prioritize the aims and programs of the mission center, see what the Catholic community is most interested in pursuing and begin to work with those outside the local Catholic community who would be interested particularly in the mission’s corporal works.